Pomeranian Dog Breed Information

 All whole colours permissible, but free from black or white shadings.

-Whole colours are: white, black, brown, blue, orange, beaver, cream.
-Shaded sables and parti-coloured dogs.
+Whole colours are: white, black, brown, blue, orange, beaver, cream, shaded sables, and parti-coloured dogs.

 Detailed information on Pomeranian Colours and Patterns as accepted by the Australian National Kennel Council breed standard.
+The Kennel Club UK Pomeranian Breed standard which was last updated April 2025:

-The colour section of the breed standard:
+The colour section of the Pomeranian breed standard:

-” All whole colours permissible, but free from black or white shadings.
+All whole colours permissible, but free from black or white shadings.
 Whole colours are: white, black, brown, light or dark, blue as pale as possible.
-Orange which should be self-coloured and bright as possible, Beaver.
+Orange which should be self-coloured and bright as possible.
+Beaver.
 Cream dogs have black noses and black eye rims.
 Whites must be quite free from lemon or any other colour.
-A few white hairs in any of the self-coloured dogs permissible but undesirable.
+A few white hairs, in any of the self-coloured dogs tolerated.
 Dogs (other than white) with white or tan markings highly undesirable and not considered whole coloured specimens.
-In parti-coloured dogs, colours evenly distributed on body in patches; a dog with white or tan feet or chest not a parti-coloured dog.
-Shaded sables should be shaded throughout with three or more colours, the hair to be as uniformly shaded as possible, and with no patches of self-colour.
-In mixed classes, where whole coloured and parti-coloured Pomeranians compete together, the preference should, if in all other points they are equal, be given to the whole coloured specimens. “

 N.B.
-Part of this article was first published on the Pomeranian Headquarters Website and is reproduced here with written consent of the author.
+Part of this article was first published on the Pomeranian Headquarters Website and is reproduced here with the written consent of the author.

 Copyright Denise Leo, Pomeranian Headquarters©.
 All Rights Reserved.